ShlomiFo/ShlomiFo/README.md

 - Are you looking for a buddy to improve some skills ?
 - Are you looking for people to share your hobbies with ?

 HobbyBuddy is an app that helps people to connect, sharing the same interests.
-We collaborated in team of four during our coding bootcamp to bring  this app alive, because we believe the best to connect with each other is by actively doing things together, like learning languages, cook, bake, planning your dreamy nails-polish party, find a buddy to gym, jamming, photowalks and so much more…
+We collaborated in team of four during our coding bootcamp to bring  this app alive, because we believe the best to connect with each other is by actively doing things together, like learning languages, cook, bake, planning your dreamy nails-polish party, find a buddy to gym, jamming, photo-walks and so much more…

 <img width="225"  src="https://github.com/ShlomiFo/ShlomiFo/assets/156531539/e344f9da-7ead-49fe-9710-d2a948f3ce30">|